Sanctuary Birds and Sponsorships

 Sponsor Bilbo for $50 a month.

 Timot is a very recognizable cherry head.
-Anybody who’s been here knows he likes his oatmeal containers and ruling the Conure Condo.
+Anybody who’s been here knows he likes his oatmeal containers and ruling the Conure Condo!
 Timot arrived in July of 2007 with a plucking problem and some fears.
-He can be super sweet, but decided he’d rather live wild as a free flight aviary bird, so we’ve allowed him to do what he wants.
-He still thinks Mike belongs to him.
+He can be super sweet, but decided he’d rather live wild as a free flight aviary bird, so we’ve allowed him to do what he wants and he is one of our 5 permanent residents.
+Timot still thinks Mike belongs to him, and will sit on his or Sarah’s shoulders when he thinks he’s gonna be getting a treat or attention.
 In addition to financial sponsorship, we are accepting donations of empty round oatmeal tubs.
 He can’t live without them and our regular source ran out.
+Thankfully, we supplement him with miscellaneous boxes to satisfy his urges and making our “stash” last!

 Sponsor Timot for $20 a month.